 The mass killing of 5.6-5.8 million Jews by Nazi Germany and its allies during World War II.
 Systematic killings of Jews by mass shootings began in summer 1941 in the occupied Soviet Union.
 By the end of that year, the Nazis began establishing extermination sites for the European Jewry using poison gas.
 Since 1933, the Nazi party had developed ever more radical policies against targeted groups in different ways, first in Germany and later in all annexed and occupied territories, including North Africa.
 The Holocaust was a global event, since Jews from many parts of the world were killed in Europe while European Jews were forced to emigrate to the Middle East, the Americas, Asia and other continents.
 The term Holocaust has also come to refer to the Nazis’ persecution and killing of Roma, eugenics policies victims, homosexuals, Jehovah’s Witnesses, political opponents, Soviet prisoners of war, and forced laborers.

-The Visual History Archive contains over 54,000 audiovisual testimonies of Holocaust witnesses recorded between 1981 and 2020.
-The largest collection was recorded by the USC Shoah Foundation (51,566), while major contributions include the collections of a consortium of Canadian archives and museums (1,257), the Jewish Family and Children's Services (JFCS) of San Francisco, the Peninsula, Marin and Sonoma Counties (923).
+The Visual History Archive contains over 57,000 audiovisual testimonies of Holocaust witnesses recorded between 1980 and 2024.
+The largest collection was recorded by the USC Shoah Foundation (over 52,000), while major contributions include the collections of the Holocaust Documentation and Education Center (over 2,000), a consortium of Canadian archives and museums (1,286), the Jewish Family and Children's Services (JFCS) of San Francisco, the Peninsula, Marin and Sonoma Counties (924).

 The indexing of each interview enables researchers to search in detail for the people, places, events, and experiences described in each one.
-For example, the archive includes over 1.2 million name records—those of the interviewees themselves, their family members and anyone else they talk about in the interview.
-The indexing terms include approximately 47,000 specific geographic locations, not only from Europe but from all over the world, and around 8,000 experiential terms used to describe the huge variety of events, experiences, organizations, and other subjects (browse the latter in the Thesaurus).
+For example, the archive includes over 1.3 million name records—those of the interviewees themselves, their family members and anyone else they talk about in the interview.
+The indexing terms cover thousands of specific geographic locations, not only from Europe but from all over the world, as well as the huge variety of events, experiences, organizations, and other subjects (browse the latter in the Thesaurus).

-The Holocaust interviews available in the VHA encompass 33 languages, and 60 interview countries, and 12 different experience groups:
+The Holocaust interviews available in the VHA were recorded in 33 languages and 58 countries.
+They encompass 12 different experience groups:

 Selected Reference Sources